dwei30/web-scraper/README.md

 # Web Scraper

 This is a Python-based web scraper that extracts data from a given URL and writes this data to a CSV file.
 The scraper uses `Selenium` for navigating and interacting with the web page and `BeautifulSoup` for parsing the page's HTML content.
-This code is designed speciafically to retrieve multiple job listings from a given URl.
+This code is designed speciafically to retrieve multiple job listings from a given URL.

 ## Features